CiscoSE/fmc_find_nat_rules/README.md

 Execute the script as any other Python script form console.
 Check the reachability to FMC.
 Script is tested on FMC 6.3.

-# Usage

-Script will take 5 parameters.

-IPAddressofFMC - IP Address / Hostname of FMC device.
-Please do not add any suffix to IP/hostname like "Https:"

-Username - username of FMC

-Password - Password of FMC

-switch g/i - If user wants to search with IP Address use "i" as a switch.
-If user wants to search with Network Group use "g" switch.

-Name/IP address - Name of the Netwrok group or IP Address to search the NAT rules.

-If you want only the NAT rule numbers without rules pls commant the line number 74 and 79

 # Authors & Maintainers